Epic views, roadside stalls and cider. Rapid rivers, tall trees and fascinating history to explore.

 Oatlands

-Follow country backroads to Oatlands, with the largest number of colonial sandstone buildings in Australia.
-Visit the grounds of the 1837 Callington Mill, which is being repurposed and transformed into a whisky distillery.
-Also not to be missed is The Jardin Room & Provincial Interiors for antiques, and the atmospheric The Imbibers wine bar for local produce and locally sourced wines.
+Follow country backroads to Oatlands, a town with the largest number of colonial sandstone buildings in Australia.
+Visit the grounds of the 1837 Callington Mill, an old flour factory stylishly transformed into a whisky distillery.
+Also not to be missed is The Jardin Room & Provincial Interiors for antiques, and the atmospheric Tasmanian gallery An Artistic Affair for locally crafted textiles and pieces.

 Kempton